-TEA maintains additional accountability and accreditation information at TEA Performance Reporting Division.
+TEA maintains additional accountability and accreditation information at TEA Performance Reporting Division (https://tea.texas.gov/texas-schools/accountability/academic-accountability/performance-reporting).

 Alternative Education Placement (Cisco Learning Center)

 Students in grades 10-12 will be considered for enrollment.
 Any student who has not received enough credits to be classified as a sophomore must be approved for CLC enrollment by the Academic Advisory Committee.
 Such approval will only be granted to a student who meets all other entrance criteria and can prove the condition of extreme extenuating circumstances.